BeingTomGreen/ansible-role-network-mounts/README.md

 # beingtomgreen.network_mounts

-A simple Ansible role to install and configure NFS & SMB mounts on Debian/Ubuntu based systems.
+ A simple Ansible role to install and configure NFS & SMB/CIFS mounts on Debian/Ubuntu based systems.

-## Installation & usage
+## Installation

 Given that Galaxy seems to have abandoned roles, I suggest referencing this repository directly in your projects `requirements.yml`: